ibm-cloud-docs/Cloudant/offerings/learning-center.md

 Some users choose to encode the document type in the `_id`, for example, `user:56`, `book:55`.
 The last example shows with a 32-digit string (generated in your app) that is designed to sort in approximate date and time order.
 This method makes it easy to retrieve the latest documents from the database, without a secondary index.

-{{site.data.keyword.cloudant_short_notm}} takes your document `_id`s and stores them in an index (like the contents page of book).
+{{site.data.keyword.cloudant_short_notm}} takes your document `_ids` and stores them in an index (like the contents page of book).
 This primary index is in `_id` order and is used to allow {{site.data.keyword.cloudant_short_notm}} to retrieve documents by their `_id` - thus behaving like a key-value store.

 By careful design of your `_id` field, you can make it use the primary index to keep data together that makes sense in the primary index.
 This method makes it quicker to retrieve that data later.
-We saw that using time-sortable `_id`s means that data can be retrieved in approximate date and time order.
+We saw that using time-sortable `_ids` means that data can be retrieved in approximate date and time order.

 We see an example later when it comes to retrieving ranges of document IDs.